The One Major Misconception About Pilates

-Well, Allow Me To Set The Record Straight…
+Well, Allow US To Set The Record Straight…

 That couldn’t be further from the truth!
 In fact, I’d like to challenge any man that’s skeptical about whether or not practicing Pilates on a Reformer can give him a quality workout.